Dheerajvishwakarma2004/smartBreeze-automatic_AC_controller/README.md

 ## 🤝 Contributing

-Contributions, ideas, and suggestions are welcome!
+Ideas, and suggestions are welcome!
 Feel free to open issues or pull requests.

 ## 🙋‍♂️ Authors